Updated 26/06/2024

 Whilst pet sitting professionals can offer visitations and basic kitty care whilst you’re away, having a trusted cat sitter means constant and consistent cat care in your home.
 By removing the stress of taking them to a cattery or kennel (or even having a stranger arrive just once a day to feed them), you’re allowing your feline family to enjoy their holiday season in the comfort of their home.

-Favors from family and friends are also one less thing to worry about.
+You won’t need to rely on favors from family and friends giving you one less thing to worry about.
 Plus, during an already expensive time of year, this will help you pocket those pennies.

 Find a sitter easily and book early